For 2025 dates, see below.

 WHERE CAN I GET SUPPLIES AND FUEL?

-Fuel is available along our route, however, you will need to have a fuel range of 900 km for the longest stretch with no fuel stops.
+Birdsville and Mt Dare are our fuel locations for the tour.
 All care will be taken to check in advance whether fuel is available where we are going.
-We fill up in Innamincka, Mt Dare and Birdsville along the way.
-Some food is also available in these locations but variety is limited and fresh food is not always available.
+Water and food is also available in these locations but fresh food is not always available and variety is limited.

 WHEN CAN I SEE THE FULL ITINERARY?

-A full itinerary is sent to you on booking.
 The following is a general outline.
-Please note that the itinerary is subject to change depending on track conditions, weather, vehicle issues etc. We have several alternative campsites recorded from previous trips in case of a hold up.
-We have also factored in some spare days that can be used if necessary for contingencies.
+Please note that the itinerary is subject to change depending on track conditions, weather, vehicle issues, border restrictions etc. We have also factored in some spare days that can be used if necessary for contingencies.